Bridgegate mastermind talks growing up and moving on

 In 2015, Wildstein plead guilty to two federal felony counts of conspiracy.
 In 2017, he was sentenced to three years of probation and 500 hours of community service.
 He was prohibited from seeking or accepting employment with any government agency and fined $10,000.

 “I reflect on it every single day.
 It was an incredibly stupid thing.
 I sometimes think, ‘How did I do that?
-How did I ever think that was a good idea?
-What could I have been thinking,’” Wildstein said.
-“But part of it too, part of moving on, is to just accept responsibility and you’ve gotta tell the truth, to just take what’s coming to you.
+How did I ever think that was a good idea?’” he said.
+“But… part of moving on is to just accept responsibility and you’ve got to tell the truth, to just take what’s coming to you.
 That’s what I’m trying to do.”

 A self-proclaimed “politics nerd,” Wildstein said his first gig in the New Jersey political realm was in the early 1970s, where he served as a legislative aide to a state senator.

-“I had volunteered on his campaign when I was 12 and he gave me a job that was, essentially, taking all the bills that were introduced in the legislature and putting them in order,” Wildstein said.
-“I was paid $100 a year, and I was paid in advance by the state, and I thought that was how the world was, they just paid you in advance.”
+“I had volunteered on his campaign when I was 12 and he gave me a job that was… taking all the bills… and putting them in order,” he said.
+“I was paid $100 a year, and I was paid in advance by the state, and I thought that was how the world was.”

 However, Wildstein said he is no longer in contact with the former governor.